nydiokar/analyzer/docs/scaling.md

 Decouple Fetching & Analysis: Refactor the main script/services so that the analysis logic (analyzeSwapRecords, calculateAdvancedStats) can be run independently by querying data from the database based on wallet address/time range, not just on freshly fetched data.
 This is key for on-demand analysis.

-Robust Fetching: Stick with the sequential fetching in the HeliusApiClient for now to ensure reliability on the free tier, especially for large wallets.
-Configuration: Externalize settings like API keys, batch sizes, log levels, trim percentages, etc., using .env or a config file.

 Introduce user table or access layer.

 Phase 2: Performance & Asynchronous Operations (Scaling Bottlenecks)